aleixsanchis/aleixsanchis.github.io/_posts/2019-03-20-ir-emitter.md

 * RA2 (output) -> Shift Register CLK.
 On each rising edge of this signal, the register will shift a new value to its output
 * RA3 (input) <- Shift Register Serial Output.
 This pin will read the state of the buttons.

 Each button has its corresponding pull-up resistor, so a Low value will mean the button is pressed.
+As always, select a resistor for your LED according to its forward voltage and the desired current.
+A typical value is fV of around 1.5-1.7V and maximum current when pulsing is 80-100 mA.
+Because I don't need a big range in my remote, 20 mA (the sink current recommended for the PIC GPIO) should be fine and thus I won't need to drive the LED with a transistor.

+The design of the circuit is not final yet, because some decisions are still not taken until I have to build it in a circuit board.
+I will probably run this circuit off a CR2032 or two AAA batteries in series, and still have not decided if a 3.3V regulator will be used or just connect it straight from the battery.

 ## The Code